 - Be a Teacher.
-You don’t have to be a formal teacher in name – The very act of sharing knowledge to someone is already teaching in itself.
+You don’t have to be a formal teacher in name.
+The very act of sharing knowledge to someone is already teaching in itself.
 By teaching others, we become better.
-What are things you’re good in?
+What are things that you’re good at?
 Share the knowledge with other people.
 Start by doing it informally, and soon formally teaching others will be second-nature to you.

 - Be Trusting.
 Always give others the benefit of the doubt.
 No matter what you think, the baseline intention of people is always good.
 No one deliberately does something to harm others.
 When they do, it usually comes from a place of lack, but not out of sheer malicious intent.

 - Be Trustworthy.
 Always honor your commitments and uphold your promises.
 If you make an agreement with someone, be sure to stick through to it.

 - Be Unattached.
 For all things are transient in life.
 This doesn’t mean you become jaded and an emotionless being.
 What this means is you relish in every moment of your life, every situation you’re in, every person you’re with, as it is, without clinging on to it when it has passed.
 For we live in the present, not the past or future.

 - Be Understanding.
 Learn to comprehend things from others’ perspective.
 A common understanding is needed for relationships to be build on.